openharmony/docs/en/application-dev/faqs/faqs-file-management.md

 }
 ```

-## What Should I Do If There is No Return Value or Error Captured After getAlbums Is Called?
+## What Should I Do If There Is No Return Value or Error Captured After getAlbums Is Called?

 Applicable to: OpenHarmony SDK 3.2.5.3, stage model of API version 9

 The **ohos.permission.READ_MEDIA** is required for using **getAlbums()**.
 In addition, this permission needs user authorization.
-For details, see [OpenHarmony Permission List] (../security/permission-list.md).
+For details, see [OpenHarmony Permission List](../security/permission-list.md).

 1. Configure the required permission in the **module.json5** file.

    ```
    "requestPermissions": [
      {